-Based on our progress so far, from a gender pay gap of 25% in 2018, reduced to 12% in 2023, we believe we have an appropriate and successful strategy in place to address our gender pay gap.
-However, our strategy will take a number of years to implement fully.
-Whilst we can see the impact of the strategy at the lower quartile and lower middle quartile, we are yet to realise the impact at the middle and upper quartiles.
+Based on our progress so far, from a gender pay gap of 25% in 2018, reduced to 8% in 2024, we believe we have an appropriate and successful strategy in place to address our gender pay gap.
+However, our strategy will take several years to implement fully.
+While we can see the impact of the strategy at the lower, lower middle and upper middle quartiles, we are yet to realise the impact at the upper quartile.
 This will have a significant impact on our gender pay gap.